artgerecht/py_oathtool/README.md

     github
     aws-account-dev
     aws-account-prod

+ Add new entry to yaml file.
+If **git-dev** already exists, the OTP code will be replaced.

+     $ otp -a git-dev xmdktr1aofh2n6tt

 Generate an OTP by providing the account name.
 The script will provide the OTP code, and also drop it to the clipboard.